 Our final photo shoot before we return to civilization involves a hike to the summit of Mount Gorely (1,892m).
 This relaxed climb will reward you with the chance to take fantastic photos of Mount Mutnovsky from a lofty vantage point, and observe Gorely striking turquoise crater lake of hot sulphuric acid.
 Hiking back from Mount Gorely, we pay our last respects to these mountain gods as our Kamchatka photo tour draws to a close.

 Whether you’re a seasoned professional or just starting out as a photographer, Kamchatka has the compelling scenery, the awe-inspiring volcanic action and the extraordinary wildlife encounters to make that once-in-a-lifetime, National Geographic eat-your-heart-out winning photo a reality.
-And on top of all that, it’s an eye-opening journey into to one of the wildest, most remote and unspoilt places on earth – The Kamchatka photo tour is an adventure never to be forgotten.
+And on top of all that, it’s an eye-opening journey into one of the wildest, most remote and unspoilt places on earth – These Kamchatka photography tours are an adventure never to be forgotten.

-All photos from this blog made by Denis Budkov, a world-renowned photographer, based in Petropavlovsk-Kamchatsky, Russia.
+*Images are by Denis Budkov our tour leader and a world-renowned photographer, based in Petropavlovsk-Kamchatsky, Russia.
 You can see more of his work on the NatGeo website.